Sphynx cat: Breeding

 In 2010, DNA analysis confirmed that Sphynx hairlessness was produced by a different allele of the same gene that produces the short curly hair of the Devon Rex (termed the "re" allele), with the Sphynx's allele being incompletely dominant over the Devon allele and both being recessive to the wild type.
-The Sphynx's allele is termed "hr", for hairless.
-The only allowable outcross breeds in the CFA are now the American Shorthair and Domestic Shorthair.
 Other associations may vary, and the Russian Blue is a permitted outcross in the Governing Council of the Cat Fancy (GCCF).
-In Europe, mainly the Devon Rex has been used for outcrosses.

 Genetics

-The Sphynx's hairlessness is produced by a mutation in the same gene that produces the short curly coat of the Devon Rex.
-Moreover, it was found that the curly coat of Selkirk Rex cats is also associated with this gene.
+The Sphynx's distinctive hairlessness is primarily due to a mutation in the KRT71 gene, which also affects other breeds, such as the Devon Rex and Selkirk Rex, albeit with different outcomes.
+This gene is responsible for the keratinization of the hair follicle.
+In the Sphynx, the mutation, known as "hr", leads to a complete loss of function, damaging the structure of the hair.
+Normally, KRT71 helps produce strong hair that is securely anchored to the skin.
+However, due to the "hr" mutation, the hair of Sphynx cats lacks a solid root or bulb, making it extremely weak.
+Consequently, the hair is fragile and loosely attached, causing it to fall out easily and contributing to the breed's nearly hairless appearance.
+Sphynx cats may still retain very soft, short hair on parts of their body, such as the nose, tails, and toes, but overall, their coat is significantly reduced and lacks the typical structure seen in other cats.

-The gene encodes keratin 71 (KRT71) and is responsible for the keratinization of the hair follicle.
-The Sphynx's mutation leads to a complete loss of function where the structure of the hair is damaged so that the hair can be formed but is easily dislodged.
 In the Devon Rex mutation, a residual activity of the protein still exists.
 The Selkirk Rex allele (sadr) is dominant over the wild type gene, which is dominant over the Devon Rex allele (re) and the Sphynx (hr), which forms an allelic series of : KRT71SADRE > KRT71+ > KRT71re > KRT71hr.

 Behavior

 Sphynx are known for their extroverted behavior.
 They display a high level of energy, intelligence, curiosity and affection for their owners.
-They are one of the more dog-like breeds of cats, frequently greeting their owners at the door and friendly when meeting strangers.
+They are one of the more dog-like breeds of cats, frequently greeting their owners at the door and are friendly when meeting strangers.
+Sphynx cats tend to be highly attached to their owners, often demanding large amounts of attention, and if said attention is not given, can get into trouble.
+The mischievous cats love to cuddle for body warmth, due to their lack of fur.
+A study was conducted by the Journal of Veterinary Behavior in 2012, and while further research needs to be conducted, purebred Sphynx cats were rated by their owners as friendlier than purebred European cats.